American Society of Landscape Architects

 Specifically, the legislation creates a new EPA Water Infrastructure Resiliency and Sustainability program that offers competitive matching funds to water, wastewater, and stormwater agencies for water conservation and efficiency projects, water quality improvement and rebuilding or relocation of threatened infrastructure.

-S. 1508 was introduced Tuesday September 17, 2013 and referred to the House Committee on Environment and Public Works.
+was introduced Monday March 16, 2015 and referred to the Senate Committee on Environment and Public Works.

-WIRSA has garnered the support of the American Public Works Association (APWA), American Rivers, American Water Works Association, Association of California Water Agencies (ACWA), Association of Metropolitan Water Agencies, California Association of Sanitation Agencies (CASA), National Association of Clean Water Agencies (NACWA), National Association of Water Companies (NAWC), Natural Resources Defense Council (NRDC), Water Environment Federation, WateReuse Association, Water Utility Climate Association (WUCA) and the World Wildlife Fund (WWF).
+The 113th Congress expired before the Water INfrastructure Resliency and Sustainability Act of 2014 received further action.
+WIRSA has garnered the support of the American Public Works Association (APWA), American Rivers, American Water Works Association, Association of California Water Agencies (ACWA), Association of Metropolitan Water Agencies, California Association of Sanitation Agencies (CASA), National Association of Clean Water Agencies (NACWA), National Association of Water Companies (NAWC), Natural Resources Defense Council (NRDC), Water Environment Federation, WateReuse Association, Water Utility Climate Alliance (WUCA) and the World Wildlife Fund (WWF).